Employers Must be Prepared for New Sick Leave Law by January

 Additional Clarifications Found in the Final Rules

-The final rules allow for employers to front load sick leave, but do not provide a required amount.
-However, they do require for employer to still track sick leave accrual.
-If an employee uses front loaded sick leave, and would have accrued additional sick leave, then the employer must provide more sick leave.
+The final rules allow for employers to front-load sick leave but do not provide a required amount.
+However, they do require the employer to still track sick leave accrual.
+If an employee uses front loaded sick leave and would have accrued additional sick leave, then the employer must provide more sick leave.

 Additionally, if an employee uses front loaded sick leave and then leaves before they would have accrued sick leave, the employer cannot require the employee to pay back sick leave used.

 Washington also allows employers to require up to 10 days notice of foreseeable sick leave use.
 Employers who have a notification policy must distribute the notice to employees in writing.

 Employers must also notify employees if they intend to require proof that sick leave has been used in accordance with the allowed uses.
 Employers can only require documentation if the employee uses 3 or more consecutive days of sick leave.